Shopify/hydrogen-v1/docs/framework/cache.md

 ## Full-page caching

 In addition to sub-request caching, it’s helpful to cache the entire page response at the network edge and in the browser.
 This is the most useful for pages without dynamic or personalized data, like marketing pages or blog content.
-All sub-requests implement a default `CacheSeconds()` strategy.
+All sub-requests implement a default `CacheShort` strategy.

 To modify full-page caching options, use the `response` property passed to the page server component: